nuwave/lighthouse/docs/master/api-reference/directives.md

   maxCount: Int

   """
-  Specify the method in the class to use.
+  Specify the relationship method name in the model class, if it is named different from the field in the schema.
-  This is only needed when the relationship method has a different name.
   """
   relation: String